 Darkness and the Light of Christmas

 Anyone who loses a loved one knows exactly the darkness of death.
 It never is right.
-Death is proof of a corrupt world.
+It’s nothing to celebrate.
+Death is proof of a dark and deeply corrupt world.
 According to Genesis 3:19, death is the curse of man’s sin.

 He is the resurrection and the life (John 11:25).
 “For as in Adam all die, so also in Christ shall all be made alive” (1 Corinthians 15:22).
 There is life for those who believe, and the promised life is for both now and a future glory (Romans 8:11 and 8:23).

 Joy, Peace, and Hope

 I remember Christmas that year, the year my dad died.
 I’d replay memories of him in my mind, expecting these memories to somehow resurrect him from the dead.
 My hope was in myself, which left me in despair.

-Believe that he is the resurrection and the life (John 11:25 and Romans 10:9), and believe in a future glory, when we will be set free from corruption (Romans 8:21).
+Believe that he is the resurrection and the life (John 11:25, Romans 10:9), and believe in a future glory, when we will be set free from corruption (Romans 8:21).